arslanmusaddiq/1DT308-Introductory-Project/labs/3_input.md

  * If lights blink in tune with music, make extra credit note.

 ### Check Code:
- * The code should follow Flake8 code standard ( however lines may be longer than 79 characters )
  * Code should be DRY ( no unnecessary repeated statements )
  * Code should be divided into methods
  * The song should not be played in the eventhandler-function but started in a separate loop (or thread).